Category: Theology

 -

-There is a growing liberal sentiment in the world today that having a Biblical worldview means compromising on or even disbelieving science.
+Is Christianity at Odds with Science & Facts?
+There is a growing liberal sentiment today that having a Biblical worldview means compromising on or even disbelieving in science.
 Phrases like “science denier” or “Christianity and science are incompatible” get thrown around a lot.
-As Christians, we often get taken aback or find ourselves on the defensive when confronted with attacks such […]
+As Christians, we often get taken aback or find ourselves on the…

 -